meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/managing-simulations.rst

   arithmetic means the result of a reduction depends on the order actually chosen
-* On GPUs, the reduction of e.g. non-bonded forces has a non-deterministic summation order, so any fast implementation is non-reprodudible by design.
+* On GPUs, the reduction of e.g. non-bonded forces has a non-deterministic summation order, so any fast implementation is non-reproducible by design.

 The important question is whether it is a problem if simulations are